UK study confirms GSK flu shot link to rare sleep disorder

 Finn stressed that Pandemrix is the only vaccine linked to this problem: “There is nothing to suggest that it occurs after other flu vaccines or vaccines against other diseases.”

-Narcolepsy is thought to be due to loss of function in cells called hypocretin cells in one of the brain’s sleep centers.
+Narcolepsy is thought to be due to loss of function in cells called hypocretin cells in one of the brain’s sleep centres.

 John Shneerson, a consultant physician from the Respiratory Support and Sleep Centre at Papworth Hospital in Cambridge who co-led the UK study, said Pandemrix may have triggered an immune reaction against those cells, causing narcolepsy in some children who were genetically vulnerable.